-Minor in Public Administration
+Minor in Public Administration (18 cr. hrs.)

 This minor will be of interest to students who would like to broaden the career opportunities available to them, students interested in public affairs and administration and students in non-traditional programs, such as the Board of Governors program, who wish to focus on governmental processes.